 A completely new travel phenomenon was the astronomical amount of attention Leighton received in Beijing – she brought in the masses!
-Every day crowds of ten to twenty people would encircle her and unabashedly take photos and videos of her, laugh at her, tickle her, scold her mama if she wasn’t wearing socks, and most shockingly, scoop her out of my arms!
+Every day, crowds would encircle her and unabashedly take photos and videos.
+They would laugh at her, tickle her, scold mama if she wasn’t wearing socks – they even scooped her out of my arms!

 Interest in her was so genuine that Corey and I didn’t know how not to let people show her love and attention.
 Call us “newbies”, say what you will, but to us it was very, very sweet.
 Even our tour guide was surprised and joked that the local tourists found her more fascinating than the 2,000 years old sites.
 Although we were forewarned that babies receive a lot of attention, we couldn’t have imagined the magnitude.
 We were just thankful she enjoyed the attention.

 We spent a total of four full days in Beijing and accomplished all we had planned.
 Our touring hours started around 9am and went until 8pm.
 We compared an itinerary we made years ago to what we accomplished, baby-in-tow, and found we did everything we had planned to do pre-baby!